Dimillian/SwiftUIFlux/README.md

 ```

+From there, there are two ways to access your state properties.

-Now, in any view where you want to access your application state, you can do it using `@EnvironmentObject`
+In any view where you want to access your application state, you can do it using `@EnvironmentObject`

 ``` Swift
 struct MovieDetail : View {